B. V. S. Ravi: Director

 Ravi ventured as a director with the movie Wanted starring Gopichand.
 The movie was received with lukewarm response from the audience and was declared commercially unsuccessful at the box office.

 His second venture as a director was with the movie Jawaan starring Sai Dharam Tej.
 The movie was a moderate success and has received critical acclaim.

 Producer

 Ravi started his stint as a producer with the movie Second Hand.
 The movie has received rave reviews and has created a lot of buzz in the social media.
 The song “Subbarao” in the movie is known for being shot in single shot during the early days of digital movie making.

 Kishore Tirumala has started his career as a director with this movie and Vijay Binni has debuted as a choreographer.

 He also produced Sarvam Shaktimayam for Zee5.
-This is a devotional travelogue docu-drama which stood out to be a “one of its kind” project in the Indian streaming space.
+This is a docu-drama which stood out to be a “one of its kind” project in the Indian streaming space.

 Ravi also has written for the Netflix show Rana Naidu with Venkatesh Daggubati and Rana Daggubati in the leading roles.